qqqhe/switched_linear_system/README.md

 Wu, Zeyang, and Qie He.
 "Optimal switching sequence for switched linear systems." arXiv preprint arXiv:1805.04677 (2018).

-Overview
+## Overview

-This directory contains the codes necessary to run the forward dynamic programming algorithm (FDP) in the paper.
-The code is written in Matlab and it can generate instances of different parameters and solve it by FDP.
-We also provide an AMPL script to solve the instances as well.
+This directory contains code for the forward dynamic programming algorithm (FDP) described in the paper above.
+The code is written in Matlab.
+You can use it to generate instances of specified parameters and solve them by FDP.
+We also provide an AMPL script to solve the instances with a global optimization solver Baron.

-Requirements

-Recent versions of Matlab，AMPL are required.

-Run the code
+## How to run the code

-The script 'gen_instance_and_solve_by_FDP.m' generates instances and solve it by FDP.
-There are two parameters can be specified in the test.
-You can modify it in the script directly.
-The test result will be recorded in the *.dat files.
+The script 'gen_instance_and_solve_by_FDP.m' generates all the test instances and then solves them with FDP.
+The test results will be stored in the *.dat files.

-1. There are 10 sets of sizes of the test instances, e.g., dimension, number of matrices.
-By default, the script generates 10 instances of 10 different sizes.
+1. There are 10 combinations of parameters.
+For each combination, the script generates 10 random instances.
-2. There is a 600s time limit for FDP.
-This can also be modified in the file.
+2. There is a time limit of 600s to run FDP for each instance.

 In the Matlab command line, simply run